updated 29 June 2026

 10. changes to FBT on electric vehicles

-The Government is adjusting settings of the electric car discount to maintain incentives for the shift to electric vehicles while transitioning to more sustainable settings for the longer term.
+The Government is adjusting the electric car discount to maintain incentives for the shift to electric vehicles while transitioning to more sustainable settings for the longer term.

 The Government will transition the arrangements to support electric cars to a permanent 25 per cent fringe benefits tax [FBT] discount, for eligible electric cars over $75,000 from 1 April 2027 and for all eligible electric cars from 1 April 2029.